OpenWRT installation instructions for APU2 and APU3 boards

 This will take only a second or two because the SSD is relatively fast.

-At this point you have a bootable OpenWRT installation.
-Power off, remove the USB and boot your APU.
+At this point, you have a bootable OpenWRT installation.
+You could power off, remove the USB and boot your APU, but should probably also complete the last step to gain access to the entire space on the SSD.

 This is an optional step, but you probably want to do this.
 When we flashed the OpenWRT image, the partition table was already set to about 270M partition for system.
 Since we have a 16G disk, we would like to use the entire space.